 These papers were presented to the University of Adelaide Library in December 1992 by Jenny and Len Porter, daughter and son-in-law of Professor Bishop.
 Some additional programmes, newspaper cuttings and photographs and the Adelaide High School reports were presented in January 1993 by Mrs J.F.
 Scarborough and have been incorporated into the collection.

 For additional papers, principally relating to the Music Camps Association, see the collection of correspondence between John Bishop and Mrs Ruth Alexander, 1949-1964, donated by Mrs Alexander in 1981.
 [SR 92 B6199c - written permission of Mrs Alexander is required before access can be granted]

 - South Street Competitions [Ballarat], Piano Section, 1915;

 - Adelaide High School, April 1916-October 1917.
 8 leaves.
 See also Series 11.

 2. Correspondence.
 1927-1947.
 2 cm.

-[Principally applications for positions, and related testimonials, references and curricula vitae.
-Also includes replies from Benjamin Britten, Elizabeth Maconchy and Christian Darnton, 1935 in response to Bishop's enquiry to Iris Lemare about works by young composers.]
+Principally applications for positions, including related testimonials, references and curricula vitae.
+Also, replies from Benjamin Britten, Elizabeth Maconchy and Christian Darnton, 1935, in response to Bishop's enquiry to Iris Lemare about works by young composers.

 - Fellow of the Australian College of Education 1961